rahman-rakib/rahman-rakib/README.md

 ## Hello there, this is Rakibur! :wave:

-### A Machine Learning enthusiast with keen interest in Data Science and Artificial Intelligence
+### A Data Science Teacher with keen interest in Machine Learning and Artificial Intelligence

 - :atom: &nbsp; I'm currently a data science teacher @ [Spiced Academy](https://www.spiced-academy.com/en)
 - :seedling: &nbsp; At present, I'm learning new tools for Optical Character Recognition (OCR) & Natural Language Processing (NLP)